Punderthings/fossfoundation/CONTRIBUTING.md

 -  a specific fix or improvement: please open a GitHub Pull Request with the change.
 -  a larger change to propose or new idea, add new data fields, or the like: please open a GitHub Issue to **start** a discussion before doing more work.

+## How To Update Existing Data

+- Ensure you are adding/updating accurate data.
+Metadata should all be traceable back to an organization's official web presence, even if it's not a specific URL for each item.
+- Markdown at tne end of each foundation.md file should only include factual and general descriptions, not marketing materials.
+- Ensure any "last update" fields are filled in (this is an open design question: how do we annotate when various metadata fields were last updated/verified?)
+- Submit a GitHub PR for the foundation.md file.
+-

 ## How To Add A New Foundation

 - Copy `[_data/foundation-template.md](https://raw.githubusercontent.com/Punderthings/fossfoundation/main/_data/foundation-template.md)` as the base for a file.